-An Interview with Artistic Director Francis Patrelle and Manager Justin Allen
+An Interview with Artistic Director Francis Patrelle & Managing Director Justin Allen

 By Jenny Eskin

 JE: Tell us about your interest in age diversity, Francis.
-In an art that is, above all, dependent of physical strength and agility, how did you come to value age diversity?
+In an art that is, above all, dependent on physical strength and agility, how did you come to value age diversity?

 FP: I always have loved watching the Royal Ballet, and their casting of older people in older character roles.
 In America, it seems that only the very youngest were cast in these roles, simply to give less experienced dancers the opportunity to appear on the stage.
 I grew up wanting to be a wonderful character dancer like Alexander Grant.
 So, when I started creating ballets that encompassed the entire range of human experience, I looked to try to find dancers of all ages to fill in the roles with the nuance and dignity of every age, the way they really ought to be seen.

 JE: You also produced the ballet Glad to Be Unhappy, which addresses both heterosexual and same-sex love.
 When you chose the ballet, were you setting out to be more inclusive in the themes of ballet?
 In other words, was it one of your goals to make a greater range of people feel a connection to ballet?

 FP: Actually, I don’t have goals, I have stories to tell, which I hope are seen by many different people.
 I want all kinds of people to see something new in ballet.
 Most of the ballet reflected on the personal relationships that I had or that I have observed.
 I also tried to reflect the brilliant music of Richard Rogers and the incredible, poignant lyrics of Lorenz Hart.
 Larry Hart had a life filled with unrequited love, and that comes out in almost every lyric he ever wrote.